 Breast cancer misdiagnosis occurs when a doctor does not detect, fails to order necessary testing to follow up on a suspicious mass or test.
 The most common breast cancer medical malpractice claim is or when the radiologist misreads a mammogram.

 Detection of cancer at its later stages increases the risk of death significantly for many types of cancer.
 The difference between Stage I and Stage IV drops survival rates by over 80%, according to some studies.
 Again, breast cancer survival rates are strongly correlated with early detection and treatment.

 Breast cancer is the second leading cause of cancer deaths in women today (after lung cancer), but early detection can almost always stop cancer in its tracks.
 When breast cancer is detected early and confined to the breast, the five-year survival rate approaches 100%.
 Breast cancer deaths in women totaled 39,520 out of the 230,480 women diagnosed.
 Ten percent of American women will contract breast cancer in the United States.
 Some of these breast cancer deaths could have been avoided if a doctor had correctly diagnosed the patient.Most Common Viable Malpractice Claims There is a lot of confusion about breast cancer that continues unabated to this day, even by experts.
 Even the experts disagree, recently pushing back the recommended age for mammograms to age 45.

 Approximately 61% of breast cancer medical malpractice lawsuits are claims of misdiagnosis.
 But juries have found malpractice in a wide range of misdiagnosis cases.
-The most common are the doctor's failure to:
+The most common is the doctor's failure to

 - perform or analyze a mammogram